Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Introduction

 Despite these advancements, traditional AI models trained on data from a limited number of institutions continue to suffer from biases that reflect the characteristics of those specific settings.
-This bias hinder the adaptability of AI models to diverse clinical settings, resulting in suboptimal performance.
-Addressing this issue is especially critical, particularly in radiation therapy where substantial variability in target volume delineation practices exists, even with consensus guidelines \cite{fotina2012critical, vinod2016review, caravatta2014inter}.
+This bias hinders the adaptability of AI models to diverse clinical settings, resulting in skewed predictions and leading to suboptimal performance.
+Addressing this issue is especially critical, particularly in radiation therapy, where there is substantial variability in target volume delineation practices, even with consensus guidelines \cite{fotina2012critical, vinod2016review, caravatta2014inter}.
 Prostate cancer radiotherapy is a prime example, as treatment strategies can vary considerably across institutions, driven by differences in regional patient populations and institutional protocols \cite{barkati2016magnetic, valicenti1999variation}, as illustrated in Fig.~\ref{fig_intro}(b).
 This variability complicates the implementation of AI-driven tools for target volume contouring, compared to the relatively broader acceptance of AI for contouring organs-at-risk (OAR) \cite{shi2022deep, zhang2023segment}.